 Congratulations to the Sellersville Fire Department celebrating its 125th anniversary in 2013.

 East Rockhill Township was awarded a growing Greener grant from the state Department of Enviornmental Protection and Bucks County for retrofitting the Fifth Street stormwater basin with a naturalized basin designed to current DEP standards.
 The new design will help reduce non-point source pollution and help maintain water quality.
 Main excavation began in September 2012, re-plantings occured in the Fall of 2013.

-Republic Services, 215-723-0400, previously known as Allied Waste and BFI, will be the exclusive trash and recycling hauler within the Trash District starting January 1, 2012 to December 31, 2014 with two additional year options.
+Republic Services, 215-723-0400, previously known as Allied Waste and BFI, will be the exclusive trash and recycling hauler within the Trash District starting January 1, 2012 to December 31, 2014.
+Two additional years have been approved extending the contract to 2016.
 Republic is pleased to offer Recylcebanks so customers can earn rewards with the more recycling they do.
 While all 180 households in the Trash District (Pines II, Pines III, Cedarbrook Crossing) must use Republic, other township residents are free to choose their own hauler.
 However, Republic has agreed to extend the terms of their winning bid to all township residents willing to sign a three-year contract.
 More information: Trash & Recycling Implementation Plan, Recyclebanks Information

 Protect yourself from a Flood

 Anywhere it rains, it can flood.
 A flood is a general and temporary condition where two or more acres of normally dry land or two or more properties are inundated by water or mudflow.
 Many conditions can result in a flood: hurricanes, broken levees, outdated or clogged drainage systems and rapid accumulation of rainfall.
 Draft Revised Flood Insurance Rate Maps